Need for demons

 ‘And occasional lower back pain’

 Another comical aspect was the symptoms attributed to Agent Orange.
-The VA only compensates Vietnam vets for three illnesses: non-Hodgkin's lymphoma, soft tissue sarcoma, and chloracne.
+The VA only compensates Vietnam vets for three illnesses supposedly related to exposure to Agent Orange: non-Hodgkin's lymphoma, soft tissue sarcoma, and chloracne.
 And it appears that these are compensated solely for political, not scientific, reasons.
 But vets who claim to have been harmed by Agent Orange describe every physical and mental illness symptom known to man.
 They sound like comedian Richard Jeni in one of whose routines he speaks as a chemical plant employee who suffered from,

 A string of suspicious health maladies.
 In one month I got heart disease, bone disease, brain disease, water on the knee, water on the floor, water on the couch, pneumonia, old monia, ammonia, rocking pneumonia and the boogy woogie blues.
 I got diarrhea, pyorrhea, gonorrhea, Rhea Perlman, yellow fever, scarlet fever, pink eye, blue balls.
 I got leprosy, pleurisy, jealousy, misery, envy, athletes foot fungus with tough-actin’ Tenactin.
 I got PMS, TMJ, HBO, Nick at Night, Showtime, ESPN, the Discovery Channel—and occasional lower back pain.

-These vets and their advocates claim Agent Orange causes every human ailment.
+These vets and their advocates claim Agent Orange causes every human ailment and causes them to commit many forms of criminal behavior.
 In fact, no substance or organism does that.
 Each substance or organism that does cause human illness causes one or a discrete number of symptoms.

 Yet another comical aspect is the number of years after exposure that vets claim the symptoms first appeared.
 Both common sense and science tell us that the symptoms of exposure to any harmful substance peak immediately after exposure and that the more time that transpires between exposure and symptoms, the greater the probability some other source is responsible.
 Most likely, the delayed “onset” of Agent Orange symptoms is caused by the vet in question reading or hearing through the vet grapevine that you can get tax-free money from the VA if you claim illness attributable to Agent Orange.